EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Observations

 \subsubsection{NGPS}

 We performed observations with the Next Generation Palomar Spectrograph \citep[NGPS;][]{Jiang:2018SPIE10702E..2LJ, Kasliwal:2024TNSAN.340....1K} located on the Palomar Observatory 200-inch telescope.
-Spectra were obtained on 2025-09-02, 2025-09-17, 2025-09-24, and 2025-10-08.
+Spectra were obtained on 2025-09-02, 2025-09-17, 2025-09-24, and 2025-10-08 (PI: M. Kasliwal and K. Das).
 On UT 2025-09-02, 2025-09-17, and 2025-10-08 spectra were obtained with a 1.5" wide slit and 2x3 spatial $\times$ spectral binning.
 On UT 2025-09-24 the spectrum was obtained with a 1.0" wide slit and 2x2 spatial $\times$ spectral binning.
 While NGPS will eventually have four arms and obtain data from 310 nm-1040 nm at the time of these observations only the R and I channels (555nm-1040nm) were available.
 The data were reduced using standard methods with a custom pipeline developed for NGPS.